signalfx/integrations/amq-message-age/README.md

 # ![](./img/integrations_activemq.png) ActiveMQ Message Age Listener

-_This is a directory that consolidates all the metadata associated with the ActiveMQ message age listener.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/activemq-integration)_
+This is a directory that consolidates all the metadata associated with the ActiveMQ message age listener.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/activemq-integration).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)